luisbernardinello/azurejay/README.md

 AzureJay offers a Voice-Powered App with these key features:

 - 🗣️ **Conversation-Based Learning**: Natural dialogue with AI tutor
-- 🔍 **Intelligent Error Detection**: Real-time grammar and vocabulary
+- 🔍 **Multi-Layer Error Detection**: Real-time grammar and semantic correction using LanguageTool API and LLM verification
-- 🧠 **MRKL and ReAct**: Hybrid neuro-symbolic system combining neural networks with symbolic reasoning for more accurate explanations
+- 🧠 **Supervisor Architecture**: Intelligent workflow orchestration with specialized agents for different tasks
-- 🎯 **Personalized Learning**: Adapts to your interests
+- 🎯 **Personalized Learning**: Adapts to your interests and maintains long-term memory of your progress
 - 📊 **Progress Tracking**: Monitor your improvement over time with detailed analytics
+- 🔗 **Contextual Research**: Web search integration for real-time information gathering
+- 💾 **Persistent Memory**: Long-term storage of user profiles and grammar correction history

-## MRKL Architecture
+## Supervisor Architecture

 ### Architecture Overview

-AzureJay is built on the MRKL (Modular Reasoning, Knowledge, and Language) architecture, a cutting-edge neuro-symbolic approach that combines the strengths of neural networks with symbolic reasoning systems:
+AzureJay is built on an intelligent Supervisor architecture that orchestrates multiple specialized agents to provide comprehensive language learning support:

 ```
                                                       +-----------+